KittyGiraudel/site/_posts/2013-07-01-feedbacks-kiwiparty.md

 <figcaption>Focus - photo by <a href="http://whyalix.com">Alix Lucas</a></figcaption>
 </figure>

 I was kind of nervous, obviously.
-My laptop dying the night before the big day was not to help though...
-Hopefully I could buy a Chromebook (which will probably the topic for another article) and all went well.
+My laptop dying the night before the big day was not to help though… Hopefully I could buy a Chromebook (which will probably the topic for another article) and all went well.

 > This experience was kind of incredible actually.